 Adequate drainage is necessary for healthy turfgrass.
-When golf courses are designed and built, their drainage capability concept is guided by an average rainfall event of a given frequency.
-For example, a golf course drainage system is typically designed to retain a two- or five-year rain event, reasonably draining the precipitation in a matter of hours, with excess water that has not infiltrated into the ground retained temporarily until it leaves the property.
-In some instances, golf courses are mandated to handle a 20-, 50-, or 100-year rain event, which means the golf course must retain more water, potentially for a longer period of time.
-This ability to retain large amounts of water requires accurate engineering and extensive construction to prevent physical or financial damage to the facility.
+Average rainfall and frequency guides the design of drainage systems.
+For example, a golf course drainage system is typically designed to retain a two- or five-year rain event, reasonably draining the precipitation in a matter of hours; excess water that has not infiltrated into the ground is retained temporarily until it leaves the property.
+In some instances, golf courses are mandated to handle a 20-, 50-, or 100-year rain event; this ability to retain large amounts of water requires accurate engineering and more extensive construction.